cmacmackin/flogging/README.md

 ##Documentation

+Often in software it is desirable to print output to the screen and to a log-file simultaneously.
+Furthermore, it is often useful to to vary the amount of output depending on verbosity settings.
+These requirements tend to result in at least four lines of coding being needed to output even a single line of information, and more if, e.g., the time of the IO is to be included in the information.

+The solution to this is a logging library.
+This library encapsulates in its procedures all of the logic needed to accomplish the above requirements.
+At the start of execution, it can be told how verbose it should be and then will be able to handle all decisions about what should be printed.
+Furthermore, it will include in the message a time-stamp, a colour-coded label for the type of message, and it provide a standard format for messages.

 Flogger provides a module called `logger_mod`, which implements an object called a `logger`.
 This contains methods for outputting the following types of messages: